Academic librarians play a vital role in supporting learning, teaching and research within universities and further education colleges

 Your salary will vary depending on a range of factors, including your qualifications, experience, location, the size of the library you work at, team structure, your specialist area of library work and whether you have chartership.

-Income data from the Sue Hill and TPFL Knowledge & Information Management Salary Survey.
+Income data from TFPL (knowledge and information management recruitment specialists).
 Figures are intended as a guide only.

 Working hours